 The insertion and removal of I/O modules is the same as in an RX3i Universal Backplane.
-Refer to Section 2.6.4.

 Do not install a Power Supply module on the CEP001 or CEE001 Carrier.
 Attempting to do so could damage the module and/or the Carrier.